phoenix-295/phoenix-295/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ I love Listening Music & playing video games
+- ⚡ I love ccoding and playing retro games

 <br />